 Top 10 Healthy Snacks for Kids

-Whether they are packed in a lunchbox or easy to grab when kids get home from school, stocking your kitchen with healthy snacks for kids can turn an unhealthy afternoon treat into something good for their growing brains and bodies.
+Whether they are packed in a lunchbox or easy to grab when kids get home from school, stocking your kitchen with healthy snacks for kids helps make sure there is always something for growing brains and bodies to snack on.

 Need help fueling the little ones in your life?
 Fill your kitchen with these 10 healthy snacks for kids.

 If you're looking to clean out your fridge and freezer or pump up your snack, smoothies are the perfect option, especially when it's hot outside or after a sweaty play session.
 Choose liquids with low or no added sugar.
 Milk or unsweetened nondairy milk add creaminess without added sugar.
 To build a power smoothie, add fruits and vegetables, kefir or yogurt, and a source of healthy fats (including chia seeds, flax or nut butter).
 You can also add whole grains to the mix-like oats or iron-fortified oatmeal, found in the baby aisle-for extra nutrition.
 Beyond just filling kids up with the good stuff, smoothies also hydrate and provide a crucial boost of energy.

 Related: Healthy Smoothie Recipes for Kids

 String cheese and cheese cubes make great protein-packed finger foods for all ages!
 Cheese is rich in protein and calcium, key nutrients that help muscles and bones grow bigger and stronger at a time when children need these nutrients the most.
 Opt for full-fat or 2% cheese to help the kiddos feel more satisfied at snack time.

 3. Whole-Grain Cereal